 The most important distinctive features of the Congress are its independence, autonomy and unaccountability in organizational strategy and tactics development.

 In 1999 the second Annual General Meeting of the Congress was held in Athens (Greece) at the invitation of Prometheus Gas.
 The meeting participants discussed mechanisms of business contacts expansion and infrastructure development of international economic relations.
 Mr. H.-D. Genscher, former German Minister of Foreign Affairs and Vice Chancellor took part at the conference as a guest of honor.

-That year the EBC established the sixth Working Committee: “Industry and Construction” (renamed in 2016 as “Industry, Innovation and Prospective Development”).
-Dr. N. Tolmachev, Tubokomplekt Ltd. was elected as chairman of the committee and headed it from 1999 to 2002.
-From 2003 to 2006, the committee was chaired by Mr. B. Budzulyak, RAO Gazprom.
-Since 2009, the committee is chaired by O. Aksyutin, Deputy Chairman of the Management Committee of Gazprom.
+This year the sixth Working Committee "Industry and Construction" (renamed "Industry, Innovation and Prospective Development" in 2016) was established.
+Dr. N. Tolmachev, Tubokomplekt Ltd. was elected as chairman of the committee from 1999 to 2002.
+From 2003 to 2006, the committee was chaired by B. Budzulyak, RAO Gazprom.
+Since 2009, the committee has been chaired by O. Aksyutin, Deputy Chairman of the Management Committee of Gazprom.
 The committee focuses on developing mechanisms for international cooperation in industry and science.

 1998: Start of the IBC active work

 In 1998, the European Business Congress (now International Business Congress) began its active work.
 First meetings of the five newly-created Working Committees took place over the course of the year.
 Following topics have been addressed at the meetings:

 - “Energy”: liberalization of natural gas and electricity markets in Europe, problems of oil and gas supplies to European markets and prospects for their production in the states of the former Soviet Union.

 - “Information and Communication”: information technologies issues in the context of liberalization, privatization, and deregulation of information markets.